rails/rails/guides/source/configuring.md

 One such application server you can use is [Unicorn](https://bogomips.org/unicorn/) to run behind a reverse proxy.

 In this case, you would need to configure the proxy server (NGINX, Apache, etc) to accept connections from your application server (Unicorn).
-By default Unicorn will listen for TCP connections on port 8080, but you can change the port or configure it to use sockets instead.
+By default, Unicorn will listen for TCP connections on port 8080, but you can change the port or configure it to use sockets instead.

 You can find more information in the [Unicorn readme](https://bogomips.org/unicorn/README.html) and understand the [philosophy](https://bogomips.org/unicorn/PHILOSOPHY.html) behind it.